continuwuity/maubot/README.md

 - `!resolve <server_name>` - Performs client-to-server & server-to-server resolution on a given server name, displaying some information about the server if successful, or presenting some error information if not.
+- `!resolve-full-s2s <server_name>` - Performs each step of server-to-server resolution on a given server name, displaying which routes work.
+Useful for finding out if any fallbacks are configured or broken.
+- `!version <server_name>` - Fetches the server's advertised version.

 ### Auto-responses